XD111ds/ILVR/README.md

 ## 📚 Data Preparation

-We utilize the **CoMT** dataset (Chain of Multi-modal Thought).
+We utilize the CoMT dataset (Chain of Multi-modal Thought) as an example for constructing training data.
 For more details about the benchmark, please refer to the [CoMT paper](https://arxiv.org/abs/2412.12932).

 ### Download Data
 We provide the processed data on HuggingFace.
 Please download it from [shuai22/comt](https://huggingface.co/datasets/shuai22/comt) and organize the directory as follows.